-Table 29.
-Mitigation Monitoring and Reporting Program for the Additional Mitigation Projects proposed pipeline and well has the potential to disturb surface archaeological materials.
-The new artesian well shall be installed away from existing Well 044A and multi- component cultural resources Site 1600 AF-06/H to a location without known cultural resources.
+and accession of recovered fossil material at an accredited paleontological repository (e.g., the University of California's Museum of Paleontology).
+CUL-2 Installation of the proposed pipeline and well has the potential to disturb surface and subsurface archaeological materials.
+Homestead The new artesian well shall be installed away from existing Well 044A and multicomponent cultural resources Site 1600 AF-06/H to a location without known cultural resources.
 The pipeline from the T774-T777 complex shall be installed along either side of the road leading to the Homestead project area from the access road, or to another location without known cultural resources.
 Specific locations will be determined in coordination with a qualified archaeologist during a field visit.
 If previously unrecorded cultural resources are encountered during the project, all work shall cease within 100 feet of the discovery until the find can be evaluated by a qualified archaeologist.
-If previously unaccorded cultural resources are encountered during the project, all work shall cease within 100 feet of the discovery until the find can be evaluated by a qualified archaeologist.
-During earthwork necessary for installation of project facilities (wells, and accession of recovered fossil material at an accredited paleontological repository (e.g., the University of California's Museum of Paleontology). crew and/or archaeological monitors shall implement the following measures if there is a discovery of paleontological resources: Stop all construction work within a 50- foot radius of the find until a qualified paleontologist or paleontologically- trained archaeologist can assess the ation will be Design for the Homestead Project process.
-Well and pipeline locatio determined with a qualified archae 2011 prior to construction.
-3/1/11 LADWP during The new artesian well shall be installed away from existing Well 044A and multi- component cultural resources Site 1600 AF-06/H to a location without known cultural resources.
-The pipeline from the T774-T777 complex shall be installed along either side of the road leading to the Homestead project area from the access road, or to another location without known cultural resources.
-Specific locations will be determined in coordination with a qualified archaeologist during a field visit.
-If previously unrecorded cultural resources are encountered during the project, all work shall cease within 100 feet of the discovery until the find can be evaluated by a qualified archaeologist.
-During earthwork necessary for installation of project facilities (wells, pipelines, ditches), the construction crew and/or archaeological monitors shall implement the following measures if there is a discovery of paleontological resources: Stop all construction work within a 50- foot radius of the find until a qualified paleontologist or paleontologically- proposed pipeline and well has the potential to disturb surface and subsurface archaeological CUL-2 significance of the find.
+During earthwork necessary for installation of project facilities (wells, pipelines, ditches), the construction crew and/or archaeological monitors shall implement the following measures if there is a discovery of paleontological resources: Stop all construction work within a 50-foot radius of the find until a qualified paleontologist or paleontologicallytrained archaeologist can assess the Prior to and during construction LADWP 3/1/11 Design for the Homestead Project is in process.
+Well and pipeline location will be determined with a qualified archaeologist in 2011 prior to construction.

+significance of the find.
 If the discovery is significant or potentially significant, then the following would apply: data recovery and analysis, preparation of a data recovery report or other reports, and accession of recovered fossil material at an accredited paleontological repository (e.g., the University of California's Museum of Paleontology).
 CUL-3 Installation of the proposed pipelines has the potential to disturb surface and subsurface archaeological materials.
 Well 368 The short east-west portion of the pipeline from the new artesian well to the access road will be installed in the existing berm or road, or other location without known cultural resources.
 The north-south portion of the pipeline from the access road to the Well F368 area will be re-aligned west approximately 200 feet from the access road, or to another location without known cultural resources.
 Specific locations will be determined in coordination with a qualified archaeologist during a field visit.
 If relocation of these pipelines is impractical, an archaeological testing and evaluation program will be conducted for sites 1600 AF-02 and 1600 AF-03.
 If previously unrecorded cultural resources are encountered during the project, all work shall cease within 100 feet of the discovery until the find can be evaluated by a qualified archaeologist.
 During earthwork necessary for Prior to and during construction LADWP 3/1/11 Design for the Well 368 Project is in process.
 Well and pipeline location will be determined with a qualified archaeologist in 2011 prior to construction.
-Section n 6 - Status of Oth 3 1 1 May 2011